Reserve Management Plans

-The protection and enhancement of the natural and historic values of Duart House and Gardens and its use and enjoyment for residents and visitors.
-The emphasis being on acting as a keeper of and witness to, the 20th century lifestyle and heritage.
+A focus of this 10-year-plan, adopted in 2015, is the protection and enhancement of the natural and historic values of Duart House and Gardens, and its use and enjoyment by residents and visitors.
+The emphasis is on acting as a keeper of, and witness to, the 20th century lifestyle and heritage.

 Flaxmere Park Reserve Management Plan

 Flaxmere Park’s 10-year-plan, adopted in 2011, recognises that the park makes an important contribution to Flaxmere.
 It is a key urban recreational area on which sports and events are held and includes a popular children’s playground.